SakshamTalwar12/SakshamTalwar12/README.md

 # About Me:
-I’m a second-year student at MSIT Delhi pursuing **Computer Science and Engineering** with knowledge of **Full-Stack Development, AI/ML, Hugging Face, Transformers, Python, SFT (Supervised Fine-Tuning), LLMs, Jupyter**, and more.
+I’m a third-year student at MSIT Delhi pursuing **Computer Science and Engineering** with knowledge of **Full-Stack Development, AI/ML, Hugging Face, Transformers, Python, SFT (Supervised Fine-Tuning), LLMs, Jupyter**, and more.
 Always looking for new challenges and opportunities to collaborate on interesting projects! 🚀

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/saksham-talwar-29388a328/)